 This is the kind of fun that was Glastonbury 2005.

-Now, I don’t want you to think I’m in any way bitter at those sun-tanned people who have just come back from a wonderful Glastonbury festival just because I decided not to go this year.
+Now, I don’t want you to think I’m in any way bitter at those sun-tanned people who came back from a wonderful Glastonbury festival in the years I#ve decided not to go.

 Oh no sir, not me.